Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • disrupt the sequence of actions;

-• roughly rub the frostbitten areas;
+• Roughly rub frostbitten areas;

 • smear the skin with fatty creams;

-• do the treatment with alcohol-containing liquids.
+• treat with alcohol-containing liquids.

 Conclusion